Introduction: Attribute Control Chart

 6. Close & Apply.

-If you add only a calendar table, convert it To Table in the Convert menu, click OK in the next menu (no selection needed).
-Rename the column to Date and right-click and select Change Type > Date.
+If you add only a calendar table, convert it To Table in the Convert menu on the ribbon.
+Click OK in the next menu (no selection needed).
+After converting the list to a table, rename the column to “Date” and right-click and select Change Type > Date.

-You have created a date table, now you need to build a relationship between your dataset and the date table.
+You have generated a date table with Power Query, now you need to build a relationship between your dataset and the date table.

 2. Link Tables